-We aim to build a sustainable and resilient economy, create future-proof jobs, reduce greenhouse gas emissions by at least 55% by 2030, support consumer empowerment, and set the EU on a cost-effective track to reach climate neutrality by 2050.
+We want to build a sustainable and resilient economy, create future-proof jobs, reduce greenhouse gas emissions by at least 55% by 2030, support consumer empowerment, and set the EU on a cost-effective track to reach climate neutrality by 2050.

-By taking ambitious steps to #ElectrifyNow we can deliver multiple benefits:
+By taking ambitious steps to #ElectrifyNow we can deliver multiple benefits

 - Investments in electrification have a proven track record of creating strong economic activity and local job growth.